raspberrypilearning/lego-plotter/en/step_7.md

 The range of temperature values produced by `vcgencmd` should be from around 50°C (when the Raspberry Pi is on, but not doing very much) to less than 90°C when working hard (at 85°C, the Raspberry Pi will throttle its performance to keep the temperature below this value).
 Let's say you want to plot a range from 40°C to 90°C — you need to map this to your available values: -180 to 180.

-You can create a funtction to remap one range of values to another range of values.
+You can create a function to remap one range of values to another range of values.

 --- task ---
 Add this function above your `while` loop.
 It will take a temperature range and an angle range, and then remap the temperature into an angle.